 What to bring to Croatia: A packing list for vacation in Croatia

 The choice of luggage depends a lot on a type of traveler you are, and also on type of activities you are planning to do.

 I've arrived to Croatia ten years ago with a load of 135 kg, including a container of frozen pea soup that I made a day before at my Canadian home.
 This is not how anybody should travel.
 But considering that I was permanently moving to Croatia, I think I traveled pretty light.
 Back then I traveled with a wheeled suitcase.
 It was a hard-side Samsonite suitcase.
-I loved my Samsonite.
-This suitcase is resistant yet light-weighted and has spinner wheels and a safety lock.
+This kind of suitcase is resistant yet light-weighted and has spinner wheels and a safety lock.
 If you like to maximise your luggage space when traveling, definitely consider buying one of Samsonite wheeled suitcases.

 We currently travel with a carry-on luggage.
 While its volume is limited, and we need to carefully plan what we'll bring with us, we still find that in a terms of comfortable travel, there isn't a better luggage option.
 We've got Samsonite Luggage Cordoba Duo and the Pacsafe Luggage Tour Safe 21.
-We love them both, but we are serious fans of Pacsafe products.
-Their luggage is light and safe (the name gives it away), yet very stylish.

 We avoid traveling with a backpack, although for a long time it was the only luggage choice we would consider.
 We've got too comfortable (or too old) meanwhile.
 If you like traveling with a backpack, check High Sierra Tech Series backpacks.